wp-plugins/upcoming-posts/readme.txt

 == Description ==

-It's good to update your blog regularly.
-But sometimes it's better to let your readers know exactly what and when you will post something.
-So I develop this plug-in to help who want the readers be more curios about his blog.
+It is good to update your blog regularly.
+But sometimes it’s better to let your readers know exactly what and when you will post something.
+So I develop this plug-in for whom wants the readers be more curious about his blog.

+Features
+# Help you to show cheduled posts or drafts.
+# Configure in the widget: the number of posts; show the excerpt; the time format.
+# Make your own style by editing `ucp.css` and `ucp_widget.php` files.

 == Installation ==

-It's just like other plug-ins.
-1. Upload `upcoming.php` and `ucp.css` to a folder in `wp-content\plugins` (eg. upcomingplugin)
-2. Activate the plugin through the 'Plugins' menu in WordPress
+1. Unzip into your wp-content/plugins directory & active through the ‘Plugins’ menu in Dashboard.
-3. Just add Upcoming Posts widget into your sidebar and enjoy!
+2. Visit the ‘Widgets’ menu and add it into your sidebar with proper choices.

-== Frequently Asked Questions ==

 == Screenshots ==

 1. The control widget
 2. An example

-== Arbitrary section ==

-== A brief Markdown Example ==

-Features
-1. Allow you to show your scheduled posts or drafts
-2. You can change the number of posts to show
-3. You can also decide to hide the excerpt below the title or not.

-`<?php code(); // goes in backticks ?>`